Thomas Doty – Storyteller

 - Statewide Oregon Arts in Education Program, 1981-1990.

-- Ti'lomikh Project.
-Doty provided the research and writing to create an interpretive conceptual map and a tribal memorial that will be installed at a site overlooking the Rogue River and the ancient Takelma village site of Ti'lomikh near Gold Hill, Oregon.
+- The Ti'lomikh Project.
+Doty provided the research and writing to create interpretive signs on site and provide cultural information to support the Sacred Salmon Ceremony and other native events at the ancient Takelma village site of Ti'lomikh near Gold Hill, Oregon.
 Funding for Doty's research was provided by the Robert M. Stafrin fund of the Oregon Community Foundation.
 Fall, 2015.

-- Reading the Rocks.
+- Reading the Rocks Project.
 Since 1986, co-director and co-founder with Roy Phillips of Burns, Oregon.
 Interpretation, preservation and perpetuation of native pictographs and petroglyphs.

 - CIRCLE.
 Doty served on the international Board of Directors of CIRCLE, the Centre for Indigenous Research, Culture, Language and Education located at Carleton University in Ottawa, Ontario, Canada.
 He is currently an advisor, 2006-Present.

-- Peace Wall.
-Designed a native tile for the Peace Wall in downtown Ashland, Oregon.
+- Native Peace Tile.
+Designed a tile for the Peace Wall in downtown Ashland, Oregon.
 The tile uses traditional rock writing symbols to portray the message, "From Conflict and War to Peace and Healing."
 The wall was dedicated in September, 2010.

 - Takelma Language Project.
-Native language research with linguists John Michael Greer and Dr. John Medicine Horse Kelly, 2006-2009.
+Native language research with linguists John Michael Greer and Dr. John M.H.
+Kelly, 2006-2009.

 - Bear Rock.
 Doty provided cultural information to members of the native community so that Bear Rock could be moved back to its original location on Lower Table Rock in southern Oregon.
 Bear Rock is sacred to the Takelma people.
 He is an image of Great Bear in the Sky who perpetuates the seasons with his circle dance.
 Bear Rock was put "back in balance" on May 16, 2009.
 A native ceremony accompanied the event.